derangeddk/kdev/README.md

 ## Registry
-This project also a local container image registry, which can be used for pushing locally built container images.
+This project also creates a local container image registry, which can be used for pushing locally built container images.
 The registry runs directly in docker, not inside the Kind cluster.

 ## TODO
-- add pull through cache
+- add pull through cache to kubernetes setup
-- rewrite up.sh to zx
+- add init tool for generating a config